GuduleLapointe/w4os/INSTALLATION.md

 ### OpenSimulator installation

-- *Please refer to [OpenSimulator](https://opensimulator.org/) documentation to install and configure your simulator.**
+Please check [OpenSimulator](https://opensimulator.org/) documentation to install and configure your simulator.

 - Choose MySQL storage
 - To allow default outfits on registration and web user profiles, you must enable user profiles in Robust.HG.ini (update [UserProfilesService], [ServiceList] and [UserProfiles] sections)